ibouzidi/dj_weather_app/README.md

 # Weather-App-Django

-This is a simple weather app that uses Open Weather API and Django as backend framework.
+This is a simple weather app that uses Open Weather API and Django as backend Framework.

 <h3>Links </h3>
 <ul>